 DFYF believes communities can heal themselves.
-Direction for Youth & Families is currently undergoing a feasibility study for a capital campaign allowing us to expand our Crittenton Youth Center into The Crittenton Community Center on the Eastside of Columbus.
+Direction for Youth & Families completed a feasibility study with positive results for a capital campaign allowing us to expand our Crittenton Youth Center into the Crittenton Community Center on the Eastside of Columbus.
 DFYF, through our journey and leadership in treating trauma and our success with after-school programs, plans to combine our expertise and draw from the innovative work and research of Trauma Informed Community Building (TICB).

 In addition to providing programming that has made our Ohio Avenue Youth Center so effective in working with at-risk youth, we plan to implement components to promote community development.
 The Crittenton Community Center will provide a place where community members may gather and open a dialogue with one another, build a supportive community and meet in collaboration with community providers of services – all in support of our goal of restoring this community.